June 25, 2025

 In this blog post, I’m going to share:

-- Our personal experience watching the fireworks last summer
+• Our personal experience watching the fireworks with our kids the past few years

 And more!